 Kennerly has been shooting on the front lines of history for four decades.
 He has photographed eight wars and seven presidents and has traveled to more than 140 countries capturing images of important historic events.
 Kennerly won the Pulitzer Prize in 1972 for his photographs of the Vietnam War while he was chief White House photographer for President Gerald R. Ford.
 Kennerly also won the Overseas Press Club's Olivier Rebbot Award for "Best Photographic Reporting from Abroad," and two first-place prizes in the World Press contest.
 Kennerly was a contributing editor for Newsweek magazine and has been a contributor for Time and Life magazines as well as George, the magazine started by the late John F. Kennedy Jr. His fourth book, "Photo du Jour," was selected as one of the best books of 2002 by American Photo magazine.
 Kennerly resides in Los Angeles, California.

-Williams is the owner of Armscote Manor, a garden design business and Cobweb Designs, a renovation and design company in Warwickshire, England.
-She was educated at Bromsgrove School in Bromsgrove, Worcestershire, England, and Moreton Morrell Agricultural College in Warwickshire, England.
-She organizes the Notorious Villains Ball, the largest black-tie teenage ball held outside London, that aids a local home hospice.
-Her other involvements include the Royal Shakespeare Company, Birmingham Royal Ballet, the American Museum in Britain and the Royal Horticulture Society.
+Williams is the owner of Armscote Manor, a garden design business, and Cobweb Designs, a renovation and design company in Warwickshire, England.
+She was educated at Bromsgrove School in Bromsgrove, Worcestershire, England, and Moreton Morrell Agricultural College in Warwickshire.
+She organizes the Notorious Villains Ball, the largest black-tie teenage ball held outside London, which supports a local home-based hospice.
 She is the founder of the annual Armscote Manor Lecture Series on gardening, landscape architecture and architectural history.
+She is also involved with the Royal Shakespeare Company, Birmingham Royal Ballet, the American Museum in Britain and the Royal Horticulture Society.
+Williams serves as a Trustee of Lees-McRae College in Banner Elk, North Carolina, a fellow of the Royal Society of Arts, and Patron of Historic Royal Palaces.

 Williams is chairman of Williams Group International Inc., a diversified multicompany conglomerate with major subsidiaries in civil and construction maintenance.
 He also serves as chairman of Williams Adair Equity Corporation, a commercial and real estate development firm.
 Williams chaired Heritage Bank in the 1980s, where he pioneered supermarket branch banking.
 While earning a bachelor's degree in industrial engineering from the Georgia Institute of Technology, he managed, during his senior year, to start a construction business that oversaw the completion of a 40-lot subdivision, service station and 12-unit apartment complex.
 Williams chaired former Georgia Gov. Zell Miller's election campaign, served as Miller's chief of staff and headed the governor's Commission on Effectiveness and Economy in Government.
 Most recently, Williams acquired Georgia Trend magazine, for which he now serves as publisher.